 CAP Rate and an Investor’s Long-Term Vision for Commercial Real Estate

 It all comes down to an investor’s long-term vision.

 If you are planning to hold assets for the long haul, market fundamentals and NOI growth play a huge role.
 You may be buying a 6 CAP today, but if you can steadily increase NOI, not only will your cash on cash return increase, but your back end appreciation through the assets market value at sale will probably be higher than an 8 CAP deal in a market that has high turnover, operating costs, and less upside for appreciation.

 With commercial property, your potential return in any asset class will be based on your strategy at purchase.
 Every real estate market varies and has different cap rates and property values.
 Grocery-anchored shopping center cap rates differ from the office spaces and so on.
 It’s on you to match the rental property you are considering at its current market value with the investment strategy you’ll deploy for success.

 The beauty of real estate versus the stock market is that even in a hot “low cap” market, real estate investors and value hounds can find more mispriced assets and opportunities on a comparative basis with real estate investment.

-In my opinion, than in the stock market, which certainly has mispriced situations, they just come across less frequently than non-traded private businesses or real estate assets.
+In my opinion, the stock market certainly has mispriced situations, they just come across less frequently than non-traded private businesses or real estate assets.

 Don’t fall into the CAP rate trap.